feuvpi/feuvpi/README.md

 <p> - 👨‍🎓 Currently studying System Analysis and Development </p>
 <p> - 👨‍🎓 Specialized in Software Engineering and Project Management </p>
 <p> - 🎯 Interests: Data Engineering, Machine Learning, Backend Development, Algorithms</p>
 <p> - :deciduous_tree: Passionate about nature and technology.
-We need to use techn to protect our planet! </p>
+We need to use tech to protect our planet! </p>
 <p> - 🎮 Do you like to play CS:GO?
 Message me and let's win some matches together! </p>
 <p> - :musical_note: Psytrance SoundDesigner </p>